shatwell/LakeEnsemblR_intro/README.md

 ## Acknowledgement

-The workshop material on LakeEnsemblR was developed by the LakeEnsemblR core developers Jorrit Mesman, Johannes Feldbauer, Tadhg Moore, and Robert Ladwig.
+The workshop material on LakeEnsemblR, including the nice presentation and structure in this github repo, was developed by the LakeEnsemblR core developers Jorrit Mesman, Johannes Feldbauer, Tadhg Moore, and Robert Ladwig.
 It was presented at GLEON21.5 in the GSA workshop series.
 We are very grateful for their help.